wassfila/wassfila/README.md

 # Hey, I'm Wassim!

-I like to develop innovative open source projects ranging from web development to raspberry pi and microcontrollers.
+I like to develop innovative open source projects from home automation services to web apps and from servers to microcontrollers.

 You have a feedback or an idea to discuss ?
 Let's talk on the [Discussions](https://github.com/wassfila/wassfila/discussions) section.